 In the final round of evaluation, the MPO made additional tweaks to the Candidate List of Projects.
 VDOT determined the Constrained Budget - the amount of transportation funding that the MPO can anticipate by 2045.
-EPR, p.c. assembled different scenarios of projects lists, creating a schedule for SMART SCALE and other funding applications for the ensuing years.
+EPR, P.C. assembled different scenarios of projects lists, confined to the Constrained Budget, to develop the Constrained Long Range Plan seen in CHAPTER IX.